GDC-ConsumerEdge/parameter-store/README.md

 This command will tear down all the GCP resources provisioned by Terraform.
 Manual created resource requires manual deletion, including

+## Cloudbuild Pipeline

+This Cloud Build pipeline is designed to automate the process of building EPS application, managing its database schema changes (migrations), and ensuring that these schema changes are version-controlled alongside your application code.

+Files used are  [cb.tf](examples/terraform/cb.tf) and [cloudbuild.yaml](./cloudbuild.yaml)

+[cb.tf](examples/terraform/cb.tf) automates the deployment of a Cloud Build CI/CD pipeline by:

+**Establishing Secure GitHub Integration**: It creates a connection to your GitHub repository using the Cloud Build GitHub App and a stored OAuth token for authenticated access.

+**Granting Necessary Permissions**: It assigns the Cloud Build service agent permissions to manage secrets (specifically for the GitHub token) ensuring it can operate correctly.

+**Defining Repository and Trigger**: It links your specific GitHub repository to Cloud Build and sets up a trigger that automatically starts a build process on pushes to the `main` branch.

+**Configuring Build Execution**: It specifies that builds will run using a designated private worker pool and a dedicated service account, with build steps and parameters defined in an external `cloudbuild.yaml` file (customized via substitutions).

+[cloudbuild.yaml](./cloudbuild.yaml) file defines a multi-step build process including:

+**Download Cloud SQL Proxy (download-proxy)**: Fetches the specified version of the Cloud SQL Proxy binary required for database connectivity.

+**Make Cloud SQL Proxy Executable (chmod-proxy)**: Sets execution permissions for the downloaded Cloud SQL Proxy.

+**Build Temporary Docker Image (build-temp-image)**: Creates an initial Docker image of the application, tagged as :temp, to be used for running subsequent tasks like migrations.

+**Run Database Migrations (run-migrations)**: Using the temporary image, starts the Cloud SQL Proxy, then runs Django's makemigrations to generate new database migration files for parameter_store and api apps, and copies these new migration files to the shared /workspace.

+**Check Copied Migrations (check-copied-migrations)**: Verifies that the database migration files generated in the previous step have been successfully copied to the /workspace.

+**Build Final Docker Image (build-final-image)**: Builds the definitive application Docker image, incorporating any new migration files, and tags it with the current Git commit SHA.

+**Push Final Image (push-final-image-latest)**: Pushes the final, commit-SHA-tagged Docker image to the specified Google Artifact Registry repository.

+**Commit Migrations (commit-migrations)**: Clones the application's Git repository, copies the newly generated migration files from /workspace into it, and then commits and pushes these files to a new branch in the remote Git repository.

 ## Operate Parameter Store

 * After initial deployment, there is no user configuration for EPS if Terraform `superusers` variable was set